Alternative Choices for You

 |ProPrivacy.com SpeedTest (average)||63.9|

 I tested for IP leaks on IPv4 while connected to Le VPN's New York server.
 Tests found no IP leaks, DNS leaks, or WebRTC bug leaks.
 Tests consistently showed my location as being in the United States when I used a DNS server in Georgia, meaning that the VPN was successfully masking my location.
 I used ipleak.net to check DNS leaks and the WebRTC bug.
-I also employed the test site doileak.net to double check for WebRTC leaks.
+I also tested this with our own VPN leak test tool check for WebRTC leaks.
 The site couldn't detect my actual location during these IPv4 tests.

 Unfortunately, the VPN did not fare as well on IPv6.
 During these tests, I connected to a server in the Netherlands and the VPN detected my real IP address and showed my real location in WebRTC leaks also.
 That demonstrates a regular IPv6 IP leak and a WebRTC IPv6 leak.
 All tests were done on a clean Virtual Machine on incognito to avoid cache problems.
 During our tests, the WebRTC bug was found for IPv6 on both Mac and Windows.
 You can see the results of the Windows test in the image below.